 Juice contains a wide range of nutrients depending on which fruits and vegetables you use, as well as whether you buy the juice or prepare it at home.

 The nutrients found in juice depend on the fruits and vegetables used.
 Some examples include:

 - Vitamin A

-Juice can contain more or less nutrients depending on whether the fruits and vegetables are organic or conventionally grown.
-Heating and pasteurising can also reduce the nutrients present in the juice.
+Juice can contain more or fewer nutrients depending on whether the fruits and vegetables are organic or conventionally grown.
+Heating and pasteurizing can also reduce the nutrients present in the juice.

 After knowing the nutritional information of fruits and vegetable juices, let us see the benefits of juicing.

 Juicing has many health benefits; however, let me first summarise it with the following statement: drinking fresh raw juice is the easiest, quickest, and most cost-effective way to get a wide range of vitamins and minerals into our bodies.

 In addition to supplying you with many nutrients, freshly juiced vegetables also enhance the effectiveness of every single organ of your body.